-In the past on Addictivetips, I wrote a tutorial all about how to install Arch Linux.
-It is a long, and detailed installation process, filled with a ton of different steps.
+In the past, on Addictivetips, I wrote a tutorial all about how to install Arch Linux.
+It is a long and detailed installation process, filled with a ton of various steps.
 All of these steps are critical and will help you get running with Systemd-boot.
 Follow the instructions to install Arch Linux on your system.
 Be sure to follow the GPT/EFI method that it outlines.

 During the GPT/EFI installation instructions for Arch Linux, please skip over any instructions in the guide that show you how to install the Grub bootloader.
-It’s critical that you skip the Grub instructions, or Systemd-boot will not work.
+You must ignore the Grub instructions, or Systemd-boot will not work.